Slosh baffle

 A slosh baffle is a device used to dampen the adverse effects of liquid slosh in a tank.
 Slosh baffles have been implemented in a variety of applications including tanker trucks and liquid rockets, although any moving tank containing liquid may employ them.

 Baffle rings

-Baffle rings are rigid rings placed within the inside of a tank to retard the flow of liquid between sections.
+Baffle rings are rigid rings placed within the inside of a tank to retard the flow of liquid between sections to prevent a "wave effect".
 The location and orifice size of the rings yield varying performance for a given application.